ibmrcruicks/ibmcloud-cf-clojure/README.md

 There are two files that make up the sample web app

 + `src/hello-world/service.clj` - settings, routes and config for the app
-+ `src/hello-world/server.clj' - the application that listens for 'hello' requests
++ `src/hello-world/server.clj` - the application that listens for 'hello' requests

-The default setting for `http/port` in service.clj is 8080 -- this is *usually* the port number passed to Cloud Foundry applications, but it can vary; for completeness, we'll add support for that variability by replacing:
+The default setting for `http/port` in service.clj is 8080 -- this is *usually* the port number passed to Cloud Foundry applications via the **PORT** environment variable, but it can vary; for completeness, we'll add support for that variability by replacing:
 ```
   ::http/port   8080
 ```